How to Choose the Best Knee Brace for Arthritis

 Your doctor can help you definitively determine which pattern of knee arthritis you have.
 This is done via diagnostic imaging such as an X-ray or MRI.
 Using this information, specialists can determine which compartments have bone spurs developing and where bone on bone pressure is occurring.

 Some variations of knee osteoarthritis are more common than others.
-Multi-compartment knee arthritis represents close to 65% of total cases5-10 ( Figure 3).
-Of these, 90%9 of cases involve the patellofemoral compartment.
-Multi-compartment arthritis is even more common in those suffering from severe knee arthritis (87%)11.
-Of those with uni-compartment arthritis, the patellofemoral joint is the most commonly affected structure7-10.
+Multi-compartment knee arthritis represents close to 65% of total cases5-11 (Figure 3).
+Of these, 90%10 of cases involve the patellofemoral compartment.
+Multi-compartment arthritis is even more common in those suffering from severe knee arthritis (87%)12.
+Of those with uni-compartment arthritis, the patellofemoral joint is the most commonly affected structure7-11.

 Knee Braces for Arthritis – What do I Choose?

-There are two types of unloader knee braces for arthritis.
-Uni-compartment unloader braces often use tension strapping systems to pull the knee joint more to one side or the other.
+There are two types of offloader knee braces for arthritis.
+Uni-compartment offloader braces often use tension strapping systems to pull the knee joint more to one side or the other.
 This allows pressure to be reduced in either the left tibiofemoral or right tibiofemoral compartment.
 By shifting pressure from the arthritic compartment to healthy compartment pain is reduced.
 Braces using this offloading mechanism can provide significant benefits for those with isolated medial or lateral tibiofemoral osteoarthritis.
-Approximately 6%7,11 of osteoarthritis patients have this particular pattern of degeneration.
+Approximately 3-20%10,13 of osteoarthritis patients have this particular pattern of degeneration (one study suggests that it could be as few as 6% of patients7).